 If LRIP is required, to the extent practical, this production effort should be performed in a manner that uses designs, tooling, materials, components, facilities, and personnel that are representative of the FRP environment.
-The FRP decision requires that manufacturing risk is understood and that the manufacturing processes for the system be capable, in control, and affordable.
-Prior to the FRP decision, a manufacturing readiness assessment should be conducted to ensure any outstanding risks will not impact the programs ability to deliver FRP requirements.
+The FRP decision requires that manufacturing risk is understood and that the manufacturing processes for the system be capable, in statistical control, and affordable.
+Prior to the FRP decision, a manufacturing readiness assessment should be conducted to ensure any outstanding risks will not impact the ability of the program to deliver FRP requirements.